Fig mosaic virus: Classification

 FMV has been placed in the genus Emaravirus, which contains other single-stranded, negative-sense, segmented RNA plant viruses.
 Emaraviruses all contain four to six genome segments.
 They are also common in their mode of transmission, which is via various species of eriophyid mites by unknown mechanism as well as mechanical modes of transmission.
-Besides FMV, the genus Emaravirus includes European mountain ash ringspot-associated emaravirus (EMARaV), Rose rosette emaravirus (RRV), Raspberry leaf blotch emaravirus (RLBV), and other species.
+Besides FMV, the genus Emaravirus includes European mountain ash ringspot-associated virus (EMARaV), Rose rosette virus (RRV), Raspberry leaf blotch virus (RLBV), and other species.

 Genome Structure

 The FMV genome consists of segmented (multipartite) negative-sense, single-stranded RNA.
 The genome has long been thought to have four segments, but recent findings have supported the existence of six RNA genome segments.
 Each segment has one open reading frame (ORF).

 The first segment, FMV vcRNA 1 (7093 nt), is common to all viruses of genus Emaravirus and codes for the virus's 264 kDa RNA-dependent RNA polymerase (RdRp), which has endonuclease activity near the N-terminus.
 The second segment, vcRNA2, (2252 nt) encodes a 73 kDa putative glycoprotein.
 FMV vcRNA3 (1490 nt) encodes a 35 kDa nucleocapsid (N) protein.
 FMV vcRNA4 (1472 nt) encodes a 40.5 kDa protein with function still unknown.

 The two most recently discovered segments, RNA5 and RNA6, unlike the other four segments, are not highly conserved within the genus.
 Perhaps this is because they are truncated or defective, but the functions of the proteins they encode is still undetermined.